 What is the Vassar LGBTQ Oral History Project?

-It is the hope of the project that going forward, students and other researchers will use theses oral history narratives as sources for individual or collaborative research.
+It is the hope of the project that students and other researchers will use theses oral history narratives as sources for individual or collaborative research.
 As a guide through the rich LGBTQ history of Vassar College, these oral histories are first-person accounts of life at Vassar over the past 50 years!

 How can I access audio and/or transcripts from the interviews?

 As of April 2014, the Vassar LGBTQ Oral History Project Team had conducted 13 interviews, in addition to the 6 oral histories gathered as part of the Women’s Studies 219 class, Queering the Archive.
 Some of these interviews are available at the link below.

 To see what is available, visit Vassar College Library Oral History Collection.

 Additional Vassar College LGBTQ archival material can be found in the Lesbian, Gay, Bisexual and Transgender Lives Manuscript Collection, 1990-2002, housed in the Archives & Special Collections Library.

 What can I use interview audio and transcripts for?

 Anyone is welcome to access any of the audio and transcripts posted online to learn more about LGBTQ stories and/or for research.
 Just make sure you cite your source!